Was your mortgage offer withdrawn after exchange?

 "We have investigated the title to the Property, we are not aware of any other financial charges secured on the Property which will affect the Property after completion of the mortgage and, upon completion of the mortgage, both you and the mortgagor (whose identity has been checked in accordance with paragraph (1) above) will have a good and marketable title to the Property and to appurtenant rights free from prior mortgages or charges and from onerous encumbrances which title will be registered with absolute title."

-Where the solicitor reports issues to the lender about the property then the mortgage lender may withdraw their offer.
-This is very rare to occur after you have exchanged contracts.
+Where the solicitor reports issues to the lender about the property, the lender may withdraw their offer.
+This happens very rarely after you exchange contracts.

 Change of your circumstances such as the loss of a job

-If this happens you must inform your mortgage lender of the change in your circumstances.
-The mortgage lender may withdraw the mortgage offer or reduce the loan amount they will offer you.
+If this happens, you must inform your lender of the change in your circumstances.
+The mortgage lender may withdraw the offer or reduce the loan amount they will offer you.

 Inaccurate information in mortgage application

-Under such circumstances you should inform the mortgage lender of the reason for the inaccuracy and look to complete a new mortgage application with correct information.
+Under such circumstances, you should inform the mortgage company of the reason for the inaccuracy and look to complete a new mortgage application with the correct information.

 Our mortgage brokers can help you find a new mortgage and your initial consultation is completely free.